 This means paying money into your super from your before-tax salary, which may have the additional bonus of reducing the amount of income tax you pay.

 Another option is to make periodic after-tax voluntary contributions to your super account from overtime earned.
-Also known as non-concessional or personal contributions, these after-tax payments can be made up until the age of 75 – although after age 67 there are some restrictions and conditions that apply.
+Also known as non-concessional or personal contributions, these after-tax payments can be made up until you turn 75.
 See our Personal Contributions Guide for more information.

 Even small amounts paid regularly into super this way can have an impact on your retirement balance when it comes time to wind down your working life.
 It is important to be aware that there are some limits to how much you can contribute to your super fund each year (contribution caps).
 If you go above these limits, you may pay extra tax.